 - 1.1.
-We have previously stated our commitment1 to working collaboratively with partners and our communities to develop a shared long-term vision and priorities for Stockport.
+We have previously stated our commitment to working collaboratively with partners and our communities to develop a shared long-term vision and priorities for Stockport.
 Stockport has so much to be proud of but we know there are also significant challenges in the months and years ahead and at present for many within our communities as well as opportunities that we can only address when we work together as one to shape a hopeful and ambitious future. - 1.2.
 This Plan is a partnership plan.
 It has been developed across partners.
 Whilst not all partners can present, a video has been prepared to support joint presentation: https://vimeo.com/504358042/0f7ce422ab - 1.3.
-This report covers how partners across Stockport have approached the development of a shared Borough Plan, including an overview of the insight which has informed the development of the priorities, and introduces a draft Borough Plan for Council consideration.
-The draft plan has been shared across Stockport partners, including with scrutiny and area committees.
-The draft plan (appendix 1) is accompanied by a full engagement report (appendix 2), an equality impact assessment (appendix 3) and feedback on the draft plan (appendix 4).
+This report covers how partners across Stockport have approached the development of a shared Borough Plan, including an overview of the insight which has informed the development of the priorities, and introduces a draft Borough Plan for consideration.
+The draft plan has been shared across Stockport partners.